ThiruFIS/javaExercise/src/site/markdown/Introduction.md

 My Name is Thirumurugan Shanmugam, I am a developer in FIS for last 13 years.
 Currently, I work in ING - Netherlands as devops engineer(Profile).
 I am Oracle Certified Professional, Java SE 6 Programmer.
 Need to upgrade Still .....

-My Name is Perrone, C. (Carlo), I am a programmer
+My Name is Perrone, C. (Carlo), I am a System Programmer working in the ING NL Project and part of the Platform Squad.
+I have a Java background as well as part of my University study but I am also one of the developer of the High Availability solution for ING NL (written in Java)

 My Name is Mihai....